-Taxes - Whole Planet Foundation (U.S.) is a nonprofit organization as described in Section 501(c)(3) of the Internal Revenue Code and is exempt from federal and state income taxes.
+Taxes - Whole Planet Foundation (U.S.) is a nonprofit organization as described in Section 501(c)(3) of the Internal Revenue Code (the "Code") and is exempt from federal and state income taxes.
 The Code imposes an excise tax of 2% (reduced to 1% if certain requirements are met) on net investment income of private foundations.
-Excise tax expense was \$189 and \$128 for the years ended December 31, 2010 and 2009, respectively.
+Excise tax expense was \$418 and \$189 for the years ended December 31, 2011 and 2010, respectively.
 Whole Planet Foundation (Canada) is a nonprofit organization but is not a registered charity in Canada.
 Whole Planet Foundation (U.K.) is a nonprofit organization that is a registered charity in the U.K. with the Charity Commission, registration number 1137896.

-Cash Equivalents - Cash equivalents are considered highly liquid investments with current maturities of three months or less.
+Cash Equivalents - Cash equivalents are considered highly liquid investments with original maturities of three months or less.